JustGinger888/ContemporaryWebApplications/README.md

 ### 2.3 Proposed Solution

-When considering all of the above findings it is evident a solution that would address all these requests would be a delivery application where students could choose the facility they would like to order from, enter their corresponding classroom or location and have their requests delivered to the door, making it is possible for them to pick it up quickly without disrupting class or study times at any time of the day.
+When considering all the above findings it is evident a solution that would address all these requests would be a delivery application where students could choose the facility they would like to order from, enter their corresponding classroom or location and have their requests delivered to the door, making it is possible for them to pick it up quickly without disrupting class or study times at any time of the day.

-Making use of a design thinking approach to further ideate through different solution and test user responses in order to create a suitable product that meets their needs accordingly.
+Making use of a design thinking approach to further ideate through different solution and test user responses to create a suitable product that meets their needs accordingly.
 As this project is in nature human driven, I believe this human centric design is best suited for crafting a solution.

 ## 3.0 Ethics

 I submitted an ethics clearance request for this project at the https://ethics.app.solent.ac.uk/ and made sure to specify according to the form.
 This makes sure that my project will not disregard users and testers safety.
-Moreover, as I will be working with peoples personal data I will be adding T&C and privacy policies, as well as making sure my project is GDPR compliant.
+Moreover, as I will be working with people’s personal data, I will be adding T&C and privacy policies, as well as making sure my project is GDPR compliant.

 ## 4.0 Discussion, Results and Prototype

-Below you can find a detailed mockup of my solution to this problem with key features explained and justified following it.
+Below you can find a detailed mock-up of my solution to this problem with key features explained and justified following it.
 I made use of Adobe XD to produce this with one of their free XD Kits, specifically the hand drawn kit.

 https://xd.adobe.com/view/5583c407-bf60-46d7-b83f-b1b2550fb096-00d0/

-This solution clearly demonstrates how a my proposed solution will look and function with all of its major components being presented as well as a generic flow of it.
+This solution clearly demonstrates how my proposed solution will look and function with all its major components being presented as well as a generic flow of it.
 The below screenshots will be further elaborated on as they were all heavily informed by user specific requirements, as discussed under methods section of this report.

 ### Homepage